 Using Team Foundation to Manage Development Processes

-If you are a software developer who uses Visual Studio 2010 Professional and your team is using Visual Studio Team Foundation Server 2010, you have access to features that can help you and your team improve quality and performance, improve predictability of the development process, and reduce the overall cost of team development.
+If you use Visual Studio and your team is using Team Foundation Server, you have access to features that can help you and your team improve quality and performance, improve predictability of the development process, and reduce the overall cost of team development.

-If you use Visual Studio 2010 Ultimate or Visual Studio 2010 Premium you have an even more extensive set of features.
-For more information about which features are available in the different editions of Visual Studio 2010, see Application Lifecycle Management Features in Visual Studio 2010.
+If you use Visual Studio Ultimate or Visual Studio Premium you have an even more extensive set of features.
+For more information about which features are available in the different editions of Visual Studio 2012, see Visual Studio 2012 Comparison.

 Track your work

 You can use the Team Explorer My Work, Work Items, and Pending Changes pages to more easily and effectively organize upcoming, ongoing, and suspended work.
 In particular, as a developer you will find that My Work helps you get back into “the zone” by allowing you to easily restore tool windows, breakpoints, file edits, and more when you resume a task that you were working on earlier.
 With one action—Suspend Work—you can save your workspace for one task and then clear it to start work on a new task.
 Also, you can quickly find work items and create links among bugs and other work items that show relationships between them.

 For more information see:

 How to Multi-task with My Work (Channel 9 Video)

 You can use Visual Studio and Source Control Explorer to check code and other version-controlled files in and out and revert to earlier versions.
 For more information see:

 To visualize how changes might affect your code, you can generate or create these kinds of diagrams from code: